Hugoberry/powerquery-io/docs/Text/Character.FromNumber.md

 ## Details

-Returns the character equivalent of the number.
+Returns the character equivalent of the number.<br />    <br />    The provided <code>number</code> should be a 21-bit Unicode code point.

 ## Examples

 ### Example #1
-Given the number 9, find the character value.
+Convert a number to its equivalent character value.
 ```powerquery
 Character.FromNumber(9)
 ```